I’ve always been in some state of fear.

 For as long as I can remember – in childhood and yes, even now in adulthood – I’ve sensed something just around the corner, in the dark, watching.
 Waiting.
 I can never put my finger on it.
 That vague sense of not being alone, even when we are.

 As a kid, it waited in every basement in every house.
-Didn’t matter who’s.
+Didn’t matter whose.
 The something had melded with the ether or transcended physics – become metaphysical – to be below me in whatever abode I was in.

 We all have a fear, lifelong or perhaps temporary, locked within a certain chapter that’s now closed.
 I’ve been asked before where I get my story ideas from, the inspiration.
-I wouldn’t call it inspiration, but a haunting reality that’s just beyond my reach.
+I wouldn’t call it inspiration, rather a haunting reality that’s just beyond my reach.

 In the dark.